LennartEnns/sound-tree/README.md

 # Sound Tree
-Your Audio Visualizer For Next Christmas.
+Interactive Audio Fun For Next Christmas.
 Spice up your music or play Karaoke with your friends!

 ## Features
 ### Audio Spectrum Visualization
 There are 3 main modes for adjusting the visualization to different kinds of audio:
 - `MUSIC`: Distributes frequencies logarithmically (lower frequencies take up more space) and changes LED colors when a beat is detected.
-- `HUMAN`: Similar distribution to `MUSIC`, but the frequency range is fit to the human voice.
+- `HUMAN`: Similar distribution to `MUSIC`.
 - `LINEAR`: Linear distribution of frequencies.

+The range of frequencies to be used can be set independently of the mode.
+There are [default values](./not_main/common.py) set for the ranges and for many other parameters.

 Enable [**Normalization Level Tracking**](#customization) to track the maximum loudness over time and use it for normalization.
-This enables a more dynamic visual experience.
+This enables a more dynamic visual experience (e.g., LEDs may be dim during silent parts of a song if the peak level has been set appropriately by skipping to the loudest part for a moment).

 ### Karaoke Game
 In this game, 2 to 7 players compete to imitate each other's melodies.
-The tree rates them after every imitation and at the end of a round.
+The tree rates how well a melody has been imitated.

 #### Gameplay
 Start the [`main-karaoke.py`](./main-karaoke.py) script.